NassiDudi/Chest-X-Ray-Classifications/README.md

 Experiment 2 with a batch size of 16 and a learning rate of 0.0001 yielded the best result, achieving a test accuracy of 0.942308.
 This configuration demonstrated the optimal balance between training performance and model generalization, resulting in the highest test accuracy compared to other combinations of batch sizes and learning rates in the experiment.

+**Summary**
+In this project, I aimed to solve an important image classification task by leveraging four powerful models: CNN, ResNet, VGG, and ViT (Vision Transformer).
+These models were selected based on their proven effectiveness in computer vision tasks.
+Each model was carefully trained, evaluated, and compared to assess their performance in the given task.
+To ensure that the most accurate model was chosen, the performance of all four models was measured across key metrics, including test accuracy, loss, and validation performance.
+After evaluating the models, I performed fine-tuning on the best-performing models to enhance their accuracy further.
+Fine-tuning involved adjusting hyperparameters, such as batch size and learning rate, as well as utilizing data augmentation techniques to improve model generalization and robustness.
+Fine-Tuning ResNet Model achieved the best performance(94% Test Accuracy), demonstrating the effectiveness of fine-tuning for optimizing the model.
+Through this process, I successfully utilized multiple state-of-the-art models to address a challenging image classification problem, comparing their strengths and weaknesses.